• Valley Forge: The Winter That Built a Nation

 Gaze’s Pick — Where to Stay

 The Carlyle, A Rosewood Hotel 35 East 76th Street · Upper East Side · $$$$ Opened in 1930, named after the Scottish essayist Thomas Carlyle.
 Carnegie was Scottish.
 The hotel is fifteen minutes from his mansion on foot, on the same stretch of the Upper East Side he chose to build his home.
 Art Deco, discreet, unchanged in the ways that matter.
 Bemelmans Bar downstairs has live jazz most evenings.
-Explore →
+Check availability →

 Taste — Where to Eat